 Residents are responsible for securing their home and property in the event of a disaster—sand bagging is one example.
 In advance of the freshet/flooding season, Emergency Management BC provides sand bags to residents if the need becomes apparent.

 In advance of the freshet/flooding season, Emergency Management BC provides sandbags to residents if the need becomes apparent.
 In such cases, unfilled sandbags and sand would be available for residents who are experiencing or want to be prepared for flooding.
-Information about where to pick up sandbags and sand will be shared with residents when needed.
+Information about where to pick up sandbags and sand is shared with residents as needed.

 Learn more about sandbagging from the PreparedBC.